-Section 152 of the Act provides that unless the Articles of Association provide for theretirement of all directors at every AGM not less than two-third of the total number ofdirectors of a public company (excluding the independent directors) shall be persons whoseperiod of office is liable to determination by retirement of directors by rotation ofwhich one-third are liable to retire by rotation.
+Section 152 of the Act provides that unless the Articles of Association provide forretirement of all directors at every AGM not less than two-third of the total number ofdirectors of a public company (excluding the Independent Directors) shall be persons whoseperiod of office is liable to determination by retirement of directors by rotation ofwhich one-third are liable to retire by rotation.
 Accordingly Mr. R. Shankar RamanNon-Executive Director will retire by rotation at the ensuing AGM and being eligible hasoffered himself for re-appointment.

 Declaration by Independent Directors

-All Independent Directors have submitted the declaration of independence as requiredpursuant to provisions of the Section 149(7) of the Act and Regulation 25(8) of the SEBIListing Regulations stating that they meet the criteria of independence as provided inSection 149(6) of the Act and Regulation16(1)(b) of the SEBI Listing Regulations andthey are not aware of any circumstance or situation which exist or may be reasonablyanticipated that could impair or impact his/ her ability to discharge his/ her dutieswith an objective independent judgement and without any external influence.
+All Independent Directors have submitted the declaration of independence pursuant tothe provisions of Section 149(7) of the Act and Regulation 25(8) of the SEBIListing Regulations stating that they meet the criteria of independence as provided inSection 149(6) of the Act and Regulations 16(1)(b) of the SEBI Listing Regulations andthey are not aware of any circumstance or situation which exist or may be reasonablyanticipated that could impair or impact his/ her ability to discharge his/ her dutieswith an objective independent judgement and without any external influence.

 The Company has familiarized the Independent Directors with the Company their rolesresponsibilities in the Company nature of industry in which the Company operatesbusiness model of the Company etc. The Company had conducted familiarization programme onESG Framework for the Board of Directors of the Company.
-The details relating to thefamiliarization programme are available on the website of the Company at https://www.ltfs.com/investors.html.
+The details relating to thefamiliarization programme are available on the website of the Company atwww.ltfs.com/investors.html

 Fit and Proper Criteria & Code of Conduct

 All the Directors meet the fit and proper criteria stipulated by RBI.
-All the Directorsand Senior Management of the Company have affirmed compliance withthe Code of Conduct ofthe Company.
+All the Directorsand Senior Management of the Company have affirmed compliance with the Code of Conduct ofthe Company.

 KEY MANAGERIAL PERSONNEL ("KMPs")

-1) Mr. Dinanath Dubhashi Managing Director & Chief Executive Officer
+1) Mr. Dinanath Dubhashi Managing Director & Chief Executive Officer("MD & CEO")

 2) Mr. Sachinn Joshi Chief Financial Officer

 3) Ms. Apurva Rathod Company Secretary

 COMPANY'S POLICY ON DIRECTORS' APPOINTMENT AND REMUNERATION FOR DIRECTORS KEYMANAGERIAL PERSONNEL AND OTHER EMPLOYEES

-A. Background and Objectives
+A. Background and objectives

 B. Brief framework of the Policy

-C. Appointment of Director(s) Criteria identification
+C. Appointment of Director(s) Criteria Identification

-The NRC identifies and ascertains the integrity professional qualification expertiseand experience of the person who is proposed to be appointed as a director andappropriate recommendation is made to the Board with respect to his / her appointment.Appointment of Independent Directors is subject to the provisions of Section 149 of theAct read with Schedule IV and rules made thereunder and the SEBI Listing Regulations.
-The NRCsatisfies itself that the proposed person satisfies the criteria of independence asstipulated under Section 149(6) of the Act and the SEBI Listing Regulations before theappointment as an Independent Director.
+The NRC identifies and ascertains the integrity professional qualification expertiseand experience of the person who is proposed to be appointed as a director andappropriate recommendation is made to the Board with respect to his / her appointment.Appointment of Independent Directors is subject to the provisions of Section 149 of theAct read with Schedule IV and rules thereunder and SEBI Listing Regulations.
+The NRCsatisfies itself that the proposed person satisfies the criteria of independence asstipulated under Section 149(6) of the Act and SEBI Listing Regulations beforeappointment as an Independent Director.

 No person is eligible to be appointed as a Director if he / she is subject to anydisqualifications as stipulated under the Act or any other law(s) for the time being inforce.

-Appointment of Managing Director and Whole-time Director is subject toprovisions of Sections 196 197 198 and 203 of the Act read with Schedule V and rulesthereunder.
-The NRC ensures that a person does not occupy position as a Managing Director / Whole-timeDirector beyond the age of seventy years unless the appointment is approved by a specialresolution passed by the Company in general meeting.
+Appointment of Managing Director and Whole-time Director is subject to theprovisions of Sections 196 197 198 and 203 of the Act read with Schedule V and rulesthereunder.
+A person shall not occupy the position as a Managing Director / Whole-timeDirector beyond the age of seventy years unless the appointment is approved by a specialresolution passed by the Company in general meeting.
 No re-appointment is made earlierthan one year before the expiry of term.